 - APA Hotel Nagoya Sakae Kita: Just a 16-minute walk from Nagoya Castle, this hotel gives you a central spot for taking a walking tour of the city.
 It’s also just around the corner from one of the main subway stations.
 Besides convenient access to the city, the hotel has comfortable rooms and its own hot springs.

 - Sanco Inn Nagoya Fushimi: With its own massage services, laundry facilities, and luxury rooms, this hotel provides plenty of reasons to stay inside.
 It’s also near the main sites if you decide to venture outdoors.
 You can get to the castle in about 17 minutes via the subway.

 - Daiwa Royal Hotel D-CITY Nagoya Nayabashi: As a three-star hotel with a great location, this spot tends to get booked early.
 It’s about a five-minute walk from Fushimi Station and the Nagoya City Science Museum.
 While the hotel offers free breakfast, the surrounding area has some of the best restaurants.

-✔ Best area to stay for shopaholics and art connoisseurs
+✔ Best neighborhood to stay in Nagoya for shopaholics and art connoisseurs

 As the commercial hub of Nagoya, Sakae Town offers shopping.
 Almost every main street is packed with shops, ranging from small corner stores to major department stores.